 The Puppy Socialization Checklist

 It’s now common knowledge that puppies should be socialized, but sometimes it can be tricky remember what they should be socialized to.
-This 6-page socialization checklist, part of our Create the Perfect Puppy resources bundle, breaks the process down into categories and allows owners to keep track, not only of the socialization opportunities but of the pet’s progress.
+This 6-page socialization checklist, breaks the process down into categories and allows owners to keep track, not only of the socialization opportunities but of the pet’s progress.
 You can click on an image to download the entire checklist from out store fro free or a donation..
 For step-by-step instruction on how to perform the socialization, see the book Perfect Puppy in 7 Days.